ACoAs MANIPULATING Self & Others (Part 3c)

 BOOK: “Willpower: Rediscovering the Greatest Human Strength” by John Tierney, New York Times science writer, & psychologist Roy F. Baumeister.

 An unconventional “self-help” book that, much like Timothy Wilson’s ‘Redirect’, grounds its insights & advice in 30 yrs of serious academic research into willfulness & self-control.
 While the book is fascinating in general, its 3rd chapter “A Brief History of the To-Do List, From God to Drew Carey,” is particularly interesting.
+(NY Times)

 5. BOTTOM LINE

 a.
-Not knowing or having access to our healthy True Self, so we believe we don’t know what we want or like, nor what our rights are!
+Not knowing or having access to our healthy True Self, SO we believe we don’t know what we want or like, nor what our rights are!

 c.

-Our Internal Conflicts:conflict
+Our Internal Conflicts :conflict

-• obeying vs. disobeying the Toxic Rules
+• disobeying the Toxic Rules vs. obeying them

 • what we want vs. what we’re ‘supposed’ to be, do, think, feel